achrefbs/holbertonschool-higher_level_programming/0x11-python-network_1/README.md

 - a Python script that takes in a URL, sends a request to the URL and displays the body of the response.
 # 8. Search API :
 - a Python script that takes in a letter and sends a POST request to http://0.0.0.0:5000/search_user with the letter as a parameter.
+# 9. My Github! :
+- a Python script that takes your Github credentials (username and password) and uses the Github API to display your id.